Cesar Sayoc Jr. Pictures: Viral Photos Show Bombing Suspect’s Truck Covered In Trump Bumper Stickers

 — Holly Fιɢυeroα O'Reιlly (@AynRandPaulRyan) October 26, 2018

 While police have not yet released a motive for Cesar Sayoc Jr.’s alleged bombings, the pictures of the van appeared to point to right-wing extremism.
-In the days after the bombings, many conservative media figures had posited a theory that the bombing attempts may have been carried out by liberals in an attempt to garner sympathies and gain an edge in the upcoming midterm elections.
+In the days after the bombings, many conservative media figures had posited a theory that the bombing attempts may have been carried out by liberals in an attempt to garner sympathy and to gain an edge in the upcoming midterm elections.

 Other clues about Cesar Sayoc Jr. may come from his social media accounts.
 His LinkedIn page claims that his grandfather was a martial arts practitioner who developed a fighting style used to fight the Communist Party of the Philippines.